Darthhenny/biol217/Protocol_biol217_HBethge.md

 -----------------------------
 ## 1.2 Pre-processing of the raw reads
-The raw reas were copied into the working directory
+The raw reads were copied into the working directory
 ```
 mkdir /work_beegfs/sunam236/day2